BluDolphin/BluChat/README.md

 As well as this only Gemini has the web searching tool implemented allowing it to search the internet.
 The rest try to generate a result on their own, if you need more accurate, or up to date info use Gemini.

-Certian caracters, such as the '°' for degrees C or F and emojis, cannot be sent over SMS and end up being replaced by letters and numbers (B1G for fahrenheit, B1C for celcius).
+Certian caracters, such as the '°' for degrees C/F and emojis, cannot be sent over SMS and end up being replaced by letters and numbers (e.g. B1G for fahrenheit, B1C for celcius).

 ## Reccomended LLM Instructions (Response Context)
 `Respond in less than 1000 characters, without any emojis.
 Do not include any